West Nile Virus FAQs & Basics

 Milder WNV symptoms (such as fever, headache, and nausea) get better without treatment, and people do not necessarily need to seek medical care, although they may choose to do so.
 If you develop symptoms of severe WNV (such as unusually severe headaches or confusion) you should seek medical care immediately.
 Pregnant women and nursing mothers should also talk to a healthcare provider if they develop symptoms commonly associated with WNV.

-A healthcare provider can order lab tests (for blood or spinal fluid) to look for WNV infection.
+A healthcare provider can order lab tests to look for WNV infection.
 A healthcare provider will use the information from lab tests and a person’s symptoms to determine if someone has WNV or not.

 There is no specific treatment for WNV.
 Milder WNV symptoms (like fever, headache, nausea, and vomiting) get better on their own without treatment, but over-the-counter pain relievers can be used to help reduce fever and relieve symptoms.
 In more severe cases, people may need to go to the hospital where they can receive supportive care, such as IV fluids, pain management, and nursing care.

-It’s thought that once a person has recovered from WNV, they are immune for life to future WNV infections.
-This immunity may decrease over time as someone gets older or decrease from health conditions that can weaken the immune system (such as cancer or autoimmune diseases).
+After most people recover from WNV, they are immune for life to future WNV infections.
+However, this immunity may decrease over time as someone gets older.
+Immunity may also decrease from health conditions that can weaken the immune system (such as cancer or autoimmune diseases).

 Prevention